PX4/PX4-user_guide/en/config_heli/README.md

 This section contains topics related to helicopter configuration and tuning.

 :::note
-Helicopters are less well-supported than other types of vehicles.
+Helicopters are less well-supported on than other types of vehicles.
+For example, PX4 does not support helicopters with coaxial or dual rotor types, and features such as RPM governor and autorotation.
 We would welcome your [contribution](../contribute/README.md) of new features, new frame configurations, or other improvements.
 :::